 Great coaches are generally determined by either their won/loss record, successful runs at the conference championship, or national championships, but those standards tend to celebrate transitory successes and minimize a coaches long term accomplishments.
 Winning should never be the only ingredient necessary for greatness.
 Many coaches deserve to be judged by more lofty standards then a won/loss record.
 Coaches with poor records may have to overcome impossible obstacles to succeed.
 Only history can judge the full impact of a coaches accomplishments and from the prism of history Coach Black passes the test of greatness.

-Pioneering in sports is a long term proposition.
-It requires vision, insight, perseverance, and other intangibles to build or rebuild a losing program.
+Changing a culture from losing to winning in sports is usually a long term proposition.
+It requires vision, insight, perseverance, and intangibles to build or rebuild a losing program.
 Coach Bible in 1937 and Coach Black in 1968 share a common bond.
 Each of these coaches chose to build a long term foundation for a winning program instead of building a program to win a game.
 Coach Bible's first three year record was 8-18 and Coach Black's record was 31-41.
 For both coaches, the rebuilding process was slow and ugly.

 Coaches who build programs around winning the next game may show some promise in the short term but this coaching style eventually collapses under its own weight and leaves the program in worse shape.
-While I was a fan of Coach Abe Lemmons I now know his short term focus was a major contributor to the collapse of Longhorn basketball program.
-Coach Abe chose to win games with individual players and not the team.
+While I am a fan of Coach Abe Lemmons his focus on the individual instead of the team was a major contributor to the collapse of the Longhorn basketball program.
 At the end of Coach Lemmons career the Longhorns were 14-0 when Texas lost Mike Wacker to injury.
 The loss of one athlete should never totally collapse any sports program, but it happened at Texas.
 The Longhorns ended the season at 16-11.
 The team was 2-11 without Wacker.

-After Coach Lemmons was fired Texas spent the next 6 dark years trying to resurrect long term team goals that Coach Leon Black had implemented.
-The process was an unmitigated failure.
+After Coach Lemmons was fired Texas spent the next 6 dark years trying to resurrect long term team goals that Coach Leon Black had implemented when he was coach.
+That process was an unmitigated failure.
 From 1982-1988 Texas record was 77 and 98.
 The second lowest winning percentage in the history of Longhorn basketball.

 In 1968 the Longhorns had no "tools" to recruit the great BASKETBALL athletes.

-Most of the problems surrounding the mediocre state of UT basketball in 1968 were not caused by coaching.
-Recruiting was the main problem with Texas.
+Most of the problems surrounding the mediocre state of UT basketball in 1968 were not caused by coaching it was caused by recruiting.
 The Daily Texas stated that Great African American athletes rejected UT because of the Universities past racial history.
-Larry Robinson also stated in The Daily Texan that "many (Africa-American athletes) weren't accustomed to playing around white players and they felt there weren't enough black students......."
+Larry Robinson said in The Daily Texan that "many (African-American athletes) weren't accustomed to playing around white players and they felt there weren't enough black students......."

 Rodney Page helped Coach Black recruit in a unofficial capacity in the early 70's, and Rodney confirms the concerns mentioned in The Daily Texan.